 I considered the potentially disqualifying and mitigating conditions in light of all pertinent facts and circumstances surrounding this case.
 Applicant is a mature adult, who is accountable for his choices.
-He continues to owe more than \$18,000 in delinquent debts, and demonstrated no progress in resolving them despite declaring his intent to do so in his 2012 e-QIP.
+He continues to owe more than \$16,000 in delinquent debts including an unresolved 2005 tax lien.
+He falsified his e-QIP concerning his financial problems, and was fired and debarred for seven years after falsifying equipment tests results while working under a Government contract in 2007.
 The potential for pressure, exploitation, or duress remains undiminished.
 Overall, the evidence creates significant doubt as to Applicant's judgment, reliability, eligibility, and suitability for a security clearance.
-He failed to meet his burden to mitigate security concerns under the guideline for financial considerations.
+He failed to meet his burden to mitigate the security concerns arising under the guidelines for financial considerations and personal conduct.